ruslanskorb/RSKImageCropper/README.md

 ## Delegate

-`RSKImageCropViewControllerDelegate` provides two delegate methods.
+`RSKImageCropViewControllerDelegate` provides three delegate methods.
 To use them, implement the delegate in your view controller.

 ```objective-c
 @interface ViewController () <RSKImageCropViewControllerDelegate>